-Rachel Leshin, Psychology and Gender Studies, class of 2015
+Rachel Leshin, Psychology and Gender Studies major, class of 2015

 As a student, I have felt frustrated when a class did not feel "tailored" enough to my interests, skills, or expectations.
 On a rational level, I understood that this frustration was unfair and immature ....
 Read more